Federal covid relief package could lift Metro through pandemic budget problems

 The Washington metropolitan region was projected to receive $1.4 billion, according to Senate staffers.
-While the bulk of those funds will go to Metro, other transit systems in the region, including the Virginia Railway Express and MARC commuter rail systems, also would receive funds.
+While the bulk of those funds would go to Metro, other transit systems in the region, including the Virginia Railway Express and MARC commuter rail systems, also would receive funds.

-Metro General Manager Paul J. Wiedefeld told Prince George’s County Council members Monday that he didn’t know how money much Metro would receive.
+Metro General Manager Paul J. Wiedefeld told Prince George’s County Council members on Monday that he didn’t know how money much Metro would receive.
 Wiedefeld was presenting members with the transit agency’s budget plan for fiscal 2022, which begins in July.

 As the agency’s financial situation stands, he said, Metro has enough money to keep operations stable until the end of the year.